How to Clean Scale From Your Boiler

 masthead-logo-icon

-Scale build-up in your steam boiler?
-Learn why scale accumulates, why you should clean it off & how to clean it.
+Scale buildup in your steam boiler?
+Learn why scale accumulates, why you should clean it off and how to clean it.

 Calcium carbonate scale is commonly formed in a boiler system by exceeding the threshold solubility of the water’s mineral content.
 Most dissolved solids in water become soluble as the temperature of the water increases and thus precipitates on heat transfer surfaces as scale.
 Oftentimes, the temperature of each boiler tube will vary slightly, and more scale tends to develop on these hotter spots.
 Without proper chemical water treatment in boilers, scale precipitates and can damage your boiler system.

-Why Should I Clean The Scale in Boilers?
+Why Should You Clean the Scale in Boilers?

 When scale precipitates and forms within the boiler system, it can cause an isolating effect, which increases temperature variations.
-These increased variations can result in leaks in a boiler tube, or in extreme cases, boiler tube rupture.
-Another effect of scale formation is seen in heat transfer efficiency.
-The scale in boilers will decrease efficiency and typically result in higher fuel and energy bills.
+These increased variations can result in leaks in a boiler tube or, in extreme cases, boiler tube rupture.
+The scale in boilers will also decrease heat transfer efficiency and typically result in higher fuel and energy bills.

-Below is a step-by-step procedure on how to best clean steam boiler waterside deposits.
-Additional products and steps will be required if you suspect that the majority of the scale is not calcium carbonate.
-Also, note that it is rare that the entire boiler surface is completely clean after acid cleaning.
-It is difficult to get enough circulation and velocity to all parts of the boiler to remove all the scale.
-This procedure may need to be repeated several times if the severity of the scale is substantial.
-Lastly, the acid used for this cleaning is hydrochloric acid which produces fumes with normal use.
+Before you begin cleaning boiler scale, know that you’ll require additional products and steps if you suspect that the majority of the scale is not calcium carbonate.
+Also, note that it is rare for the entire boiler surface to be completely clean after acid cleaning.
+You may need to repeat this procedure several times if the severity of the scale is substantial.
+Lastly, the acid used for this cleaning is hydrochloric acid, which produces fumes with normal use.
 Be sure to have adequate ventilation to the outside when using this product.

 Procedure to Clean Scale From Your Steam Boiler